Vfabian23/Total-protection-antivirus/README.md

  # MORE INFORMATION

-- New Total Protection Antivirus (MaX edition) has a separate repository of your looking for that.
+- New Total Protection Antivirus (MaX edition) has a separate repository if your looking for that.